agelmore/agelmore.github.io/_posts/2015-5-17-Start-alignment.md

 cd /mnt/EXT/Schloss-data/amanda/Fuso/pangenome/bwa/t0

 #sam to bam and pull out mapped genes
-samtools view -Sb -F4 all.t0.SRS013502.sam > all.t0.SRS013502.F4.bam
+samtools view -Sb all.t0.SRS013502.sam > all.t0.SRS013502.bam

+samtools sort -n all.t0.SRS013502.F4.bam all.t0.SRS013502.F4.sorted

+samtools index all.t0.SRS013502.F4.sorted.bam

+samtools idxstats all.t0.SRS013502.F4.sorted.bam.bai

+samtools sort -n all.t0.SRS013502.sam all.t0.SRS013502.sorted

+samtools index all.t0.SRS013502.sorted.bam

+samtools idxstats all.t0.SRS013502.F4.sorted.bam.bai

 ~~~~

-I think I'll write a python script that uses a dictionary like I used once in a script for Kathy (`/mnt/EXT/Schloss-data/amanda/OPFblast/Keggpathways.total.py').
+Whats the difference between a sam and bam file?
+Maybe I have them mixed up...
+I get an error when I try to run idxstats because it sayys the EOF header is missing and it may be a truncated file

+##Creating shared file

+I wrote a python script which counts the number of reads that map to each cluster in the pangenome.
+The input files are an index.
+Right now it only works on test data from my computer, so I might need to alter some things once I see how slow it is on a big data set.

+I think this picard tool does basically that pipeline that I couldnt get to work:

+`java -jar /mnt/EXT/Schloss-data/amanda/picard/picard-tools-1.119/BamIndexStats.jar all.t0.SRS013502.bam`

+The script is in a repository on my personal github [here](https://github.com/agelmore/Pangenome/blob/master/sharedfile.py).